My Extended Weekend of Punishment and Preparation at the Direct Action Resource Center

 - Have you began to develop your support network of trusted individuals?
 What competencies are you practicing as a team?

 Day Four: “Getting Tactical and Urban”

 This brings up a very important subject to touch on, which is your own morality in situations when the Rule of Law is not there to make the moral decision significantly easier for you to make.
-Consider this basic scenario we discussed.
-You’re pulling security outside your house late at night and you spot a man sneaking around an abandoned house with a rifle.
+Consider this basic scenario: You’re pulling security outside your house late at night and you spot a man sneaking around an abandoned house with a rifle.
 Is he a bad guy?
 Your knee-jerk reaction may be to say yes, but keep in mind that in the absence of rule of law, there are going to be plenty of armed citizens who (like you) are just simply trying to stay alive.
 You likely wouldn’t want him to see you and immediately assume you’re a bad guy when you’re just trying to stay alive yourself.

 The concept of morality is always going to be difficult in the discussion of situations like this for a few reasons.
 First of all, if you are preparing in any way for an emergency that others are not, you may be put in a number of difficult situations.
 If you’re lucky, you will have to decide if you are going to use your own resources to help others that didn’t prepare.
 If you’re unlucky, you’ll encounter those that are either unprepared, desperate, or even immoral enough to be willing to try to take your resources by force for themselves.
 These will be people that, before whatever disaster compelled you two to meet, are likely living a normal life.
 There are infinite scenarios and philosophical answers to consider, but I did want to at least make mention of these concepts, as they will likely come up to some degree or another in our own life.